 “I did not know what to do.
 I was really scared because I thought Julio was going to beat me.
-I told this to your mother.
+I told your mother this.
 At that time we were not married, we were just a young couple.
 She hugged me and told me that I was the best and I could win.
 Her words made me feel happy, but they were not enough to make me feel safe because I did not feel like I was the best.
-I was good but I was not so good as Julio.
-When she saw that I had not calmed down, she told me that it did not matter if I won or lost, because she would always love me.
+I was good, but I was not as good as Julio.
+When your mother saw that I had not calmed down, she told me that it did not matter if I won or lost, because she would always love me.
 That gave me strength for the race.”

 “You won?”
 The boy asked.

 “Yes, by an inch!
-But I enjoyed the race so much that in the end Julio and I shook hands and became great friends!”
-Joey ‘s then got up and hugged his son again.
+But I enjoyed the race so much, that in the end Julio and I shook hands and became great friends!”
+Joey’s father then got up and hugged his son again.

-The next day, in the competition, Joey realised that it was true that the children of the other schools were also very fast.
-But he had something special, he had the love of his parents that gave him enough energy to accelerate in the last moments and thus win the race.
-Joey shook hands with second and third place children, thanking them for such a fun race.
-His parents hugged him with a lot of affection, saying “Win or lose, you will always be the best for us.”
+The next day, in the competition, Joey realized that it was true that the children from the other schools were also very fast.
+But he had something special; he had the love of his parents, which gave him enough energy to accelerate in the last moments and win the race.
+Joey shook hands with the second and third place children, thanking them for such a fun race.
+His parents hugged him with a lot of affection, saying: “Win or lose, you will always be the best for us.”

-After that race, every time Joey felt fear, he thought about his parents and that gave him the energy and strength he needed.
-He ran many races since that day.
-Some he won and some he lost, but he always felt like a winner in the end!
+After that race, every time Joey felt fear, he thought about his parents, and that gave him the energy and strength he needed.
+He has run many races since that day.
+Some he has won and some he has lost, but he has always felt like a winner in the end!

 Did you enjoy this short story?
 Please support us by liking our Facebook page.